aarddict/tools/doc/aardformat.rst

 Aard Dictionary container format is a binary file format that combines dictionary metadata, lookup index and compressed article data.

-aard files have the following layout: header, metadata, index 1, index 2, articles
+Aard files have the following layout: header, metadata, index 1, index 2, articles

 Header
 ------
-aard files start with a fixed size header described by the following specification::
+Aard files start with a fixed size header described by the following specification::

   HEADER_SPEC = (('signature',                '>4s'),